Get Help From a Private AP US History Tutor

 The AP US History exam is scored on a scale from 1 to 5, with 5 being the highest possible score.
 Each section of the exam is weighted differently:

-• multiple-choice questions account for 40% of the overall score,
+• Multiple-choice questions account for 40% of the overall score

-• short answer questions account for 20%,
+• Short answer questions account for 20%

-• the FRQ section accounts for 40%.
+• The FRQ section accounts for 40%

 To receive a passing score, students typically need to score at least a 3, although some colleges may require a higher score for advanced credit.
 Scoring well on the AP US History exam can demonstrate a student’s mastery of the subject and potentially earn them college credits, which can save time and money in the long run.

-How long is the APUSH?
+How long is the APUSH Exam?

 The AP US History exam is a lengthy test that takes approximately three hours and fifteen minutes to complete.
 The exam is divided into two sections, with a 10-minute break in between.